HarsaroorSohal/groww-stocks/README.md

 ## Notes

 1. [https://www.alphavantage.co/](https://www.alphavantage.co/) has a rate limit of 25 request per API key.
 Hence I've added some mock data to showcase the UI once the rate limit is hit.
-2. Used random icons/avatars.
+2. Used random icons/avatars since there is no API to fetch ticker's logo.
 3. Top 20 gainers and losers API does not have pagination for fetching more data, hence the Load more button/feature can not be implemented.

 ## Getting Started

-First, run the development server:

 ```bash
 npm run dev